The Best Cha Ca Hanoi You Have Ever Tasted

 Vua Cha Ca restaurant Hanoi

-Vua Cha Ca has a few branches all around Hanoi and there is one branch in the Ham Ca Map Tower in the very center of Hanoi, with a view to Hoan Kiem Lake.
+Vua Cha Ca has a few branches all around Hanoi, and there is one branch in the Ham Ca Map Tower in the very center of Hanoi, with a view of Hoan Kiem Lake.
 That place is super cool.
 Enjoying Hanoi delicacies in such an authentic atmosphere is just amazing.

 Read more: